jperez3/taccoform-blog/hugo/content/posts/TFG_P3.md

 # Overview

-It's Friday at 5PM and an urgent requests comes in from the Chief Infotainment Officer.
+It's Friday at 5PM and an urgent request comes in from the Chief Infotainment Officer.
 You know exactly what you have to update in terraform and create a new feature branch to make the changes.
 You're rolling through the lower environments and finally get to production.
 You run a `terraform plan` and unexpected resource deletions show up in the output.
 You panic a little, then realize that your work didn't trigger the deletion.
 Terraform "drift" is getting between you and the weekend.
 Today we're going to talk about a strategy to help identify drift before it becomes a problem.

 ## Lesson